yuhattor/copilot-patterns/contents/en/general/type-hinting.md

 ### Checklist for Further Learning

-- Have I understood the benefits of using type hints in dynamic typing languages?
-- Am I using type hints consistently throughout my codebase?
+- Are you using type hints consistently throughout my codebase?
-- What tools can I use to enforce type hinting in my code, and how can Copilot assist me in this process?
-- How do different programming languages handle type hinting, and how does this affect Copilot's behavior?
 - Have I considered the potential drawbacks of overusing type hinting, and how do I find the right balance in my code?